jblochb/eco_genomics/transcriptomics/docs/transcriptomics_notes.md

 We find the DEGs by reducing our contrast data frames to only include the rows that have a p value < 0.05.

 ### 10/22/2024 Transcriptomics day 5
+We created scatter plots of copepod contrasts allowing us to see how gene expression at a specific FinalTemp changed depending on the DevTemp (BASE vs 18).
+### 10/24/2024 Transcriptomics day 6
+We began by finishing the scatter plots we started last class by adding in ablines.
+We then used grid.arrange function in the gridExtra package to combine the two plots into one figure.
+We used ggsave to export a png of the combined figure.
+The first step for this analysis is to import our data (counts matrix, conds data, and a new file which is our trait observation data)

+We created a new script titled WGCNA.
+This script has the purpose of analyzing and visualizing gene correlation networks.

+We ran a network topology analysis function then created plots of the power vs scale free topology and mean connectivity to pick a power that will create biologically relevant topology model.
+You want to pick an r^2 value > 0.8 without getting too close to zero on the power vs mean connectivity graph.

+The blockwise module commmand did not finish running and I should try again by increasing the amount of memory requested from the VACC to see if it runs.